wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/virtual-machines-sql-server-connection-steps-classic-tcp-endpoint.md

 In order to access SQL Server from the internet, the virtual machine must have an endpoint to listen for incoming TCP communication.
 This Azure configuration step, directs incoming TCP port traffic to a TCP port that is accessible to the virtual machine.

 >[AZURE.NOTE] If you are connecting within the same cloud service or virtual network, you do not have to create a publically accessible endpoint.
 In that case, you could continue to the next step.
-For more information, see [Connection Scenarios](/documentation/articles/virtual-machines-sql-server-connectivity#connection-scenarios).
+For more information, see [Connection Scenarios](/documentation/articles/virtual-machines-windows-classic-sql-connect/#connection-scenarios).

-1. On the Azure Management Portal, click on **VIRTUAL MACHINES**.
+1. On the Azure Classic Management Portal, click on **VIRTUAL MACHINES**.

 2. Click on your newly created virtual machine.
 Information about your virtual machine is presented.